 Katie was born in Atlanta, Georgia.
-She loves the outdoors and enjoys sports.
+She loves the outdoors and enjoys Georgia Football.
 She graduated from the University of Georgia with a degree in Biology.
 Katie is currently working towards getting her master’s degree in social work.

 Having had her own struggles with addiction, Katie moved to Asheville for recovery, and has been sober since August 30, 2014.
 Treatment centers have played a vital role, and she is grateful for the experience, understanding the importance of asking for help and reaching out.

 Katie has several years of experience working with clients in all phases of recovery.
 She has worked in direct care and now she is a part of the admissions team.
 Katie believes in recovery and her passion is helping families and their loved ones find support during difficult times.
 Recovery has brought happiness to Katie’s life and she wants to use her experience to help others find peace and serenity.

 When Katie is not working you can find her watching Georgia football, trail running at Bent Creek, or being active in her 12 step community.